English Language 2013 Solved Paper Previous Year Question ICSE

-(i) In not more than 60 words describe the tiger’s activities from the time it followed the school children till it slept.
+(i) In not more than 60 words describe what the narrator tells us about the behaviour of the langoors.

 (a) Fill in each of the numbered blanks with the correct form of the word given in brackets.
 Do not copy the passage, but write in correct serial order the word or phrase appropriate to the blank space.

-(b) Fill in the blanks with appropriate words:
+(b) Fill in the blanks with an approrpriate word: